Miles Sanders Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- Over his five career matchups against them, Sanders has averaged 55.6 rushing yards per game versus the Football Team, 11.9 fewer than his over/under in Sunday's game.
+- Against the Football Team, Sanders' 55.6 rushing yards per game over his five career matchups are 11.9 fewer than his over/under in Sunday's game.

-- In terms of defending against the run, the Football Team are eighth in the NFL, allowing 104.2 yards per game.
+- In terms of defending against the run, the Football Team are eighth in the league, giving up 104.2 yards per game.

-- This season the Football Team have given up 12 rushing TDs.
-They are ranked seventh in the NFL in that category.
+- This year the Football Team are ranked seventh in the NFL in rushing touchdowns allowed (12).

 Recent Performances

-- Last week against the Giants, Sanders rushed for 45 yards on seven carries (averaging 6.4 yards per carry).
+- In last week's matchup with the Giants, Sanders ran for 45 yards on seven carries (averaging 6.4 yards per carry).

-- Sanders has totaled 296 rushing yards on 49 carries (98.7 yards per game) with zero touchdowns during his last three games.

 Sanders' Philadelphia Teammates